xaur/writings/posts/201910xx-additional-marketing-strategies.md

 Internet allows people to share and coordinate information.
 Sound and open money allows people to share and coordinate energy.

 I want to see Decred as a value transfer network for builders.
-We can start small and heavily tip each other for good contributions\*\*.
-Then it could become [Hacker](http://www.catb.org/jargon/html/H/hacker.html)'s Coin\*, and then evolve to connect other builders of this world.
+We can start small and just tip each other for good contributions\*\*.
+We can develop a habit to actively reach out to the author and offer a DCR tip when we enjoyed content or a service.
+(This increase in wallet usage will have a nice side effect of finding more UX bugs.)
+Then it could become a [Hacker](http://www.catb.org/jargon/html/H/hacker.html)'s Coin\*, and then expand to connect other builders of this world.

+It must flow.

 ## Reach people to whom it really matters